SOAR: Regression-based LiDAR Relocalization for UAVs

-To validate the accuracy of the ground truth, we reconstructed global maps for four scenes using the obtained poses.
+Additionally, we reconstructed global maps for four scenes using the obtained poses.
 As shown in Fig. \ref{map}, the reconstructed maps demonstrate the high accuracy of our ground truth.
-Collectively, these results confirm the stability and reliability of our pose estimation pipeline across various environments.
+Collectively, these results co nfirm the stability and reliability of our pose estimation pipeline across various environments.